ranaroussi/yfinance/docs/test_plan.md

 In total, the team plans to implement 4 test cases - two for each method.

 #### `.financials`
-- assert that output is accurate when a valid (mock) input is received
+- assert that output data is accurate when valid (mock) input is received
-- assert throws exception when invalid (mock) input is received
+- assert that output data is empty when invalid (mock) input is received

 #### `.quarterly-financials`
-- assert that output is accurate when a valid (mock) input is received
+- assert that output data is accurate when valid (mock) input is received
-- assert throws exception when invalid (mock) input is received
+- assert that output data is empty when invalid (mock) input is received

 ## Assumptions / Risks
 ### Assumptions